Easiest To Use

 “There was so many different elements I could create.
 I really like the opportunity to have other things like images, a blog, or testimonials in there, where it’s been quite hard to identify that from other platforms.”

-Before you jump in and start looking around for GoDaddy’s templates, you should know they don’t actually use them.
-‘How can they have no templates?’, I hear you ask?
+Before you jump in and start looking around for GoDaddy’s templates, you should know you don’t actually have to pick a theme to get started.

-Well, because GoDaddy generates a website for you, it skips a common step in the website builder manual where you would pick from a variety of industry-specific templates.
+This is because GoDaddy generates a website for you, meaning you can skip the common step in the website builder manual, where you would pick from a variety of industry-specific templates.

 GoDaddy’s design algorithm means it can support over 1,500 different industry types.

-After GoDaddy has designed your website, it gives you the option of choosing between 20 different themes.
+After GoDaddy has designed your website, it gives you the option of choosing between 20 different styles in its Theme Customizer, without losing any of your content.

 These come in a variety of styles and alter the layout of your website, so you can flick through before settling on a design that’s right for you.